 VFL client:

+- reports the supported samples and optionally the supported features.

 - locally trains ML Model with the available local data set, which includes the data that may not be allowed to be shared with other VFL clients due to e.g. data privacy, data security, data access rights.

-- computes the intermediate results for their local ML Models involved in the VFL training and provide reports with the intermediate results to the AF or NWDAF acting as VFL server.
+- computes the intermediate traning results for their local ML Models involved in the VFL training and provide reports with the intermediate traning results to the AF or NWDAF acting as VFL server.

-- performs inference based on the local model and local data and provides inference results to VFL server.
+- performs local inference based on the local model and local data and provides local inference results to VFL server.

-Editor's note: Details regarding Sample alignment and features alignment functionality or whether the functionality needs to be specified are FFS.

 Editor's note: Accuracy monitoring in VFL is FFS.